Latte Filters

 checkUrl

 Enforces URL sanitization.
-It checks if the variable contains a web URL (ie. HTTP/HTTPS protocol) and prevents the writing of links that may pose a security risk.
+It checks if the variable contains a web URL (i.e., HTTP/HTTPS protocol) and prevents the output of links that could pose a security risk.

 {var $link = 'javascript:window.close()'}